Washington Child Support Enforcement

 Modifying an Order

 If a parent is having problems making payments, he or she should contact the court immediately.
 The parent can always seek to modify their existing support order.
-This will require going back to court and explaining to the judge why you can’t make your payments.
+This means going back to court and explaining to the judge why you can't make your payments.
 Only a judge can change the amount you owe under a support order.

 The following table highlights the main provisions of Washington's child support enforcement laws.

-See also Child Support Enforcement FAQs , How Do I Locate a Parent for Child Support, Enforcement and Collection of Back Child Support .
+See also Child Support Enforcement FAQs, How Do I Locate a Parent for Child Support, Enforcement and Collection of Back Child Support.

-Code Section Chapter 26.18 RCW et seq.
+Chapter 26.18 RCW et seq.

-Who is Responsible?
-Both Parents
+Who is responsible?

-Agencies Division of Child Support (DCS)
+Division of Child Support (DCS)

-Remedies Available
+Remedies available

 • Attach wages.